turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 beyond letting you use staked NEAR as fungible tokens.
 However, we'll save that for future tutorials.
 For now, we'll stay focused on how the STAKE token implements [NEP-141][3].

+## Why Rust for Smart Contracts
+Rust's website sums it up in 3 words: performance, reliability, and productivity.
+For me it's a no-brainer.
+Over the past 20+ years, I have used many programming languages, and [Rust][5] is the clear winner for me.
+For five years running, Rust has also been voted by developers as the[most loved language][4] on stackoverflow for good reason.
+It is becoming the preferred language of choice for the crypto space because it is a perfect fit to build highly performant, reliable, and secure blockchain software.
+On NEAR, for any serious or more complex smart contracts, especially within the DeFi space, I strongly encourage and recommend Rust to you.

 ## Show Me the Design
+Call me old school, but I like to do some design work before actually writing code (besides POC code).
+Back in the day, there was much more emphasis on design and putting more thought in upfront before actually diving coding.
+Times have changed, and

 ## Show Me the Code